 As part of the current Housing Element update, adopt a program for the future update to the City's General Plan growth strategy to create a new community housing needs assessment methodology to establish housing goals and zoning targets for each Community Plan Area, by income category.
 The process could be based upon citywide housing production goals and utilize a methodology that would balance traditional factors such as job and transit access and evironmental concerns with a new prioritization for high opportunity areas, preventing displacement and other fair housing considerations.
-The outcome of this process would include the creation of equitable numerical housing goals and zoning targets for each Community Plan Area, and subareas, by income category to be used for local planning efforts.
+The outcome of this process would include the creation of numerical housing goals and zoning targets for each Community Plan Area, and subareas, by income category.

-50. UPDATE THE CITYWIDE GROWTH STRATEGY TO MEET HOUSING NEEDS
+50. UPDATE THE CITYWIDE GROWTH STRATEGY TO MEET HOUSING NEEDS (NEW)